- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the

 Costs & Payment Details

-- Account holder name: Casa Madre Impresa Sociale SRL ETS
+- Account holder name: Casa Madre Impresa Sociale Srl

 - Account holder address: Via Martiri Della Liberta 11 – 15060 Cabella Ligure (AL) – Italia

-- Account holder currency type: Euro (Euro only, no Pounds – if you transfer from the UK, or anywhere else outside of the EU, you need to request your bank to transfer in Euro’s, or the transaction will fail)
+- Account holder currency type: Euro (Euro only.
+If you transfer from the UK, or anywhere else outside of the EU, you need to request your bank to transfer in Euro’s, or the transaction will fail)

 - Bank Address: Piazza della Vittoria, 7 – 15060 Cabella Ligure AL, Italia

 - SWIFT Code: BPMOIT22XXX (this is the BIC)

 Please take a screenshot extract of your payment and e-mail it to us, or print it out and bring it to the Registration desk in Cabella.

 Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line (at least the first names).